GilTRipper/create-rn-app/template/README.md

 # HelloWorld

-A React Native application built with create-react-native-app.
+A React Native application built with create-rn-app.

 ## Getting Started